 - A community inspired by our Reuse Showhome events, who are now motivated to fix and reuse household items

 - An upskilled community who see ‘fixable’ rather than ‘broken’ items and know they can fix it at our repair evenings

 - A ‘whole school’ approach, with pupils, parents and staff working together to reduce waste

 - Generations of Leithers learning together about how to create a community free from waste.

 While the Zero Waste Leith project came to an end in July 2020, some aspects of the campaign remain active.
-You can find out where to reuse, repair or recycle your stuff using our Leith Reuse Map, network with other Leith businesses looking to improve their environmental impact with our Business Charter, and access expert advice on doing what we can locally to support our fragile environment at Zero Waste Leith Facebook page.
+You can find out where to reuse, repair or recycle your stuff using our Edinburgh Reuse Map, network with other Leith businesses looking to improve their environmental impact with our Business Charter, and access expert advice on doing what we can locally to support our fragile environment at Zero Waste Leith Facebook page.